Director of Church Strengthening, Converge North Central

 Joel Nelson would love to talk to you about how your church might be involved in the starting of new churches or about planning a Church Planting Sunday in June.

-Joel Nelson, Director of Church Expansion and Growth, Converge North Central
+Joel Nelson, Director of Church Strengthening, Converge North Central

-Joel serves as the Converge North Central Director of Church Expansion and Growth.
+Joel serves as the Converge North Central Director of Strengthening.